 My first thought as I walked into the venue was, “Who let the gates of heaven open?”.
 There were humans at every corner.
 It appeared as though they called all the job applicants in the country.
 Quite disappointedly, if I may add, as much as I detested having to attend the interview, that the job position wasn’t crazy about letting me have it was even more disheartening.

 I was mentally infuriated.
 It took only the thought of “expended finances” to keep me from reversing home.
 My transportation fares to the venue (and possibly back home) needed to be validated.
 I wasn’t going to lose money I didn’t have for nothing.
-So I stayed put, and tried to maneuver through the crowd.
+So I stayed put and tried to maneuver through the crowd.

 I left my home in an attempt to look disguised and underwhelming in appearance.
 But I realized at the venue that I looked more “interview worthy” than a lot of those around.
-Dear Lord, the places we find ourselves at desperate situations.
+Dear Lord, the places we find ourselves in desperate situations.
 I had a blazer attached to my waist which I had to quickly clothe on.
 This was so i could complete the act of separating myself from the crowd, and assume a deserved superiority gait.

 More applicants were springing in and it made me uneasy why they hadn’t started the interviewing process already.
 It was an hour past the slated time.
-Also for reason so they could accommodate the ever increasing number.
+Also for reason so they could accommodate the ever-increasing number.
 If they could be done interviewing someone, it would be one less person taking up oxygen at the premises.

 After what seemed like days later, the interview commenced and I was shocked and dumbfounded by the process.
-In less than 10seconds, they screened the candidates to a quarter of the number that were present.
+In less than 10seconds, they screened the candidates to a quarter of the number that was present.
 They didn’t say more than a word to each.
 Each interviewer at the head of the room would stretch and point a finger at someone, and trumpet “LEAVE”.